Using Salt to Get Rid of Lice

 If you are set on using a salt product, then look on the back of the box and find something that says “Natrum Muriaticum” in the “active ingredients.”
 This long, fancy name is just another way of saying salt.

-I’m not convinced that the real “lice killing” ingredient in these lice treatments is salt, though.
+But the real “lice killing” ingredient in these lice treatments is not salt, though.
 These products contain several other ingredients, including benzyl alcohol, isopropyl alcohol, isopropyl myristate, geraniol, and anise.
-Without these “other ingredients”, you’re not likely to have much luck with salt.
+Without these “other ingredients”, you’re not going to have to have much luck with salt.

 Summing It Up…

 Using salt or saltwater on your head is not going to get you any closer to getting rid of head lice.
-Using something like salt combined with vinegar can make your head lice worse!
+And using something like salt combined with vinegar can make your head lice even worse!